The postnatal rodent subventricular zone generates tens of thousands of neurons every day.

 We study postnatal and adult mammalian brain stem cells to uncover fundamental developmental mechanisms and disease pathogenesis.

-Many of our studies seek to understand how the SVZ and DG respond to disease with the ultimate goal of using molecular insights to augment neurogenesis and enhance progenitor migration towards brain injury.
+Many of our studies seek to understand how the SVZ and SGZ respond to disease with the ultimate goal of using molecular insights to augment neurogenesis and enhance progenitor repair of brain injury.
 We have focused on Galectin-3 (Gal-3) a pro-inflammatory protein we showed is necessary for SVZ neuroblast migration.
 We also found Gal-3 is necessary for angiogenesis after stroke and that it is upregulated in multiple sclerosis (MS).
-The Szele group are pursuing novel mechanistic insight into epigenetic and lncRNA regulation of neurogenesis.
-Using floxed Eed and Ezh2 mice, we found that different components of the Polycomb repressive complex 2 regulate distinct neurogenic events.
-We showed with Keith Vance that lncRNA Paupar is necessary for SVZ/OB neurogenesis.
-We are also working with Eric O'Neill on tumorigenic signalling pathways in the SVZ.
-With Hiroko Isoda we are testing the neurogenic properties of phytochemicals and nutraceuticals.
+We are working with Eric O'Neill on tumorigenic Gal-3 mediated signalling pathways in the SVZ.
+Our work on Gal-3 and microglia in the SVZ has demonstrated the SVZ is constitutively semi-inflammed in health and that compared to surrounding brain parenchyma it mounts unique immunological/inflammatory responses to disease.

 We also have a longstanding interest in the role of abnormal neurodevelopment in neuropsychiatric disorders.
 We use an integrated suite of animal models, human post-mortem sections and human induced pluripotential stem cells (iPSC) to study Autism and Schizophrenia.
-In particular we showed how studying how dysbindin loss of function interacts with inflammation to regulate neurogenesis in a murine gene x environment interaction model.
-Istvan Adorjan, a former postdoc in the lab and now running an independent group at the Semmelweis University (Budapest), demonstrated that the striatum contains fewer calretinin+ interneuron in patients with autism.
-We are now working with Dr. Adorjan on studies of postmortem human sections in other neuropsychiatric disorders.
-In collaboration with Yichen Li and Justin Ichida we are growing iPSC and olfactory stem cells from subjects with adolescent onset schizophrenia.
-Together with Hagan Bayley's group in chemistry we are 3D printing hiPSC derived cortical cells.
+In particular we showed how studying how dysbindin loss-of-function interacts with inflammation to regulate neurogenesis in a murine gene x environment interaction model.
+We demonstrated that the striatum contains fewer calretinin+ interneuron in patients with autism.

 The Szele lab uses a wide range of in vivo and in vitro techniques including stem cell cultures, migration assays, in vivo electroporation, over expression and knockdown, Cre-lox conditional knockouts, etc. We have used 2-photon time-lapse microscopy in slices to record and quantitatively analyse cell behaviours in the SVZ and are developing in vivo approaches of imaging neurogenesis.
+Together with Adam Packer in DPAG we are developing 3-photon time-lapse to image the niches in live mice.
+Together with Hagan Bayley's group in Chemistry we are 3D printing hiPSC derived cortical cells.

 We welcome enquiries for collaboration, postdoctoral fellowships or studentships.